 The Truth Behind K. Ungeheuer

-K. Ungeheuer's birth was a strange one, in the sense that he climbed out of my own head.
+K. Ungeheuer's birth was a strange one in the sense that he climbed out of my own head.
 K. Ungeheuer never existed and this entire website is a work of fiction.

-This website started out simply as a showcase for my short fiction, but I was looking for a way to pull all these stories together.
+This website started out as a place for my short fiction, but I was looking for a way to pull all of the stories together.
 K. Ungeheuer was the glue I was looking for.
 That was back in the late 1990s and I can't quite remember how the idea came to me.
 However when I look back I can see where the seeds came from.
 An experiment from a literature professor is one of the first things that springs to mind.

 The Importance of Context

 Our professor lead a discussion about the role the author plays in any written work.
 While most agreed that the author affects the text, most felt that the effect was minimal.
 Many felt that after the work was complete the artist was primarily removed and the most important relationship was between the reader and writing.

-Several weeks later we were each given a handout, an unpublished story by Hemingway, and asked to write a critical analysis.
+Several weeks later we were each given a handout, a newly discovered, unpublished story by Hemingway, and asked to write a critical analysis.
 After we had handed in the our papers the professor revealed to us that the story had never been written by Hemingway.
 It had been an entry for the Imitation Hemingway Contest that the professor had written himself.

 We were asked to write a second paper now that we knew the truth about the story's authorship.
-It was a lesson to most of us to find that our opinion and analysis of the story had changed to at least some degree.
+Most of us found that our opinion and analysis of the story had changed to at least some degree.
 Many were mad that they had been "tricked" by the professor (more on "tricking" readers in a second).
 However even that emotion colored how the story was perceived by the reader.
-After learning the true authorship the work was being read under an entirely different light, different time, different context.
+After learning the true authorship, the work was now being read under an entirely different light, different time, different context.
 Why shouldn't that affect the story itself?